COMMONWEALTH OF MASSACHUSETTS

 To survive a motion to dismiss, there must exist “factual ‘allegations plausibly suggesting (not merely consistent with)’ an entitlement to relief.”[11]
 The hearing officer must take as true “the allegations of the complaint, as well as such inferences as may be drawn therefrom in the plaintiff’s favor.”[12]
 These “[f]actual allegations must be enough to raise a right to relief above the speculative level.”[13]

-1. Application of Legal Standard.
+- Application of Legal Standard.

-Here, Parents claim that the District utilized “an inequitable and discriminatory selection process … against [Student] for admittance into a shop”; “that this selection process has resulted in the deficient implementation of [Student’s] IEP and precludes him from making effective progress”; and, that the Hearing Officer “can fashion [the requested] relief under federal or state special education statutes and under [Section] 504.”
+process has resulted in the deficient implementation of [Student’s] IEP and precludes him from making effective progress”; and, that the Hearing Officer “can fashion [the requested] relief under federal or state special education statutes and under [Section] 504.”
 The District asserts that that Parents seek no changes to Student’s currently accepted IEP, its goals, accommodations, or services.
 Rather, Parents ask, in part, that the BSEA “transfer [Student] to a shop more conducive to [Student’s] disability and needs” or, in the alternative, order placement “in an out of district vocational school” and order “compensatory services.”

-Nevertheless, if I accept Parents’ allegations as true for purposes of this Motion to Dismiss and make all reasonable inferences in their favor, as I am required to do, I find that dismissal of this claim, at this stage, is premature; following a Hearing on the merits, should I find that Old Colony could not and cannot implement Student’s IEP in the assigned shop or in any of the District’s proposed shops, I would be unable to order a change in shop (as this would be akin to a Hearing Officer ordering the District to transfer Student from one general education class to another), but I could find that Student requires additional supports and services to enable Student to receive a FAPE in his assigned shop.21 Therefore, Parents’ claim that Old Colony could not and cannot implement Student’s IEP in the assigned shop or in any of the District’s proposed shops, and that, as such, the District did not offer Student a FAPE survives dismissal.
+Nevertheless, if I accept Parents’ allegations as true for purposes of this Motion to Dismiss and make all reasonable inferences in their favor, as I am required to do, I find that dismissal of this claim, at this stage, is premature; following a Hearing on the merits, should I find that Old Colony could not and cannot implement Student’s IEP in the assigned shop or in any of the District’s proposed shops, I would be unable to order a change in shop (as this would be akin to a Hearing Officer ordering the District to transfer Student from one general education class to another), but I could find that Student requires additional supports and services to enable Student to receive a FAPE in his assigned shop.20 Therefore, Parents’ claim that Old Colony could not and cannot implement Student’s IEP in the assigned shop or in any of the District’s proposed shops, and that, as such, the District did not offer Student a FAPE survives dismissal.

 In addition, Parents assert that by relying on Student’s “exploratory average,” the District violated Section 504 of the Rehabilitation Act “by utilizing a selection process that discriminates against [Student]”.
 As 603 CMR 28.08(3)(a) states that Parents may request a hearing on any issue involving the denial of the free appropriate public education guaranteed by Section 504 of the Rehabilitation Act of 1973,” this claim is within the purview of the BSEA.
 Therefore, Parents’ claim that, by relying on Student’s “exploratory average,” the District discriminated against Student in violation of Section 504 also survives dismissal.